-Bacterial and Parasitic sexually transmitted infections are curable through treatment with antibiotics.
-Curable, that is, as long as you see a health-care provider, get tested and treated, follow through on all the medication, avoid sexual contact until cured, and make sure your sexual partner(s) get tested and treatment as well.
+Bacterial and parasitic sexually transmitted infections are curable through treatment with antibiotics.
+Curable, that is, as long as you see a health-care provider, get tested and treated, follow through on all the medication, avoid sexual contact until cured, and make sure your sexual partner(s) get tested and treated as well.

-Gonorrhea is a sexually transmitted infection that can affect both men and women.
+Gonorrhea is a very common sexually transmitted infection that can affect anyone.
 It is a localized infection that can be contained in the genitals, rectum, or throat.
-There are an estimated 820,000 new cases of gonorrhea in the United States, and less than half of them are reported to the Center for Disease Control and Prevention.
+There are an estimated 678,000 new cases of gonorrhea in the United States each year.
+Gonorrhea often has no symptoms and can cause serious health problems, even without symptoms.

 Viral sexually transmitted infections especially herpes, hepatitis B and C, and HIV infections, usually persist for life.
 Antiviral drugs can control but not yet cure all of these infections, except hepatitis C, which can be cured in some people after prolonged treatment.